top of page

 God warned his new creation, Adam, made in his very image, ...”you must not eat from the tree of the knowledge of good and evil, for when you eat from it you will certainly die.”
 Grief and mourning are considered a natural order of things but does death feel natural to you?
 Have you lost a loved one too early?
 Did it feel right?

-Then passage above is so well known vcb.
+The passage above is so well known.
 It’s been put to music and was part of my childhood with my 1960’s embracing parents.
 But does this feel righteous?
 Yes, a time to be born, to plant, to build, to laugh, to dance, to embrace, to love, and for peace is lovely.
 But a time to die, a time to kill, to weep, to mourn, to refrain from embracing, to give up, to throw away, to tear, to hate, and a time for war?
-This isn’t right for us, and it wasn’t and still isn’t part of God’s plan.
-These times may be part of our natural world but they are not part of the Holy Family’s supernatural world.
+This isn’t right for us, and it wasn’t and still isn’t part of God’s desire.
+These times may be part of our natural world but they are not part of the Holy Family’s desire for us and for their kingom.
 Stretch and try to see through their eyes, through their hearts.
 Their “supernatural” world is really the natural world.
 Our earthly natural world is but a very poor reflection of the kingdom of God; our world is so very small and limited and broken.
 Our natural world is full of death, but in God’s world, outside of time, there is no time for death, for killing, for mourning.

 Because Pharaoh will not let God’s people go, and this chosen child of God is promised to save his creation from its brokenness, God sends the angel of death, the destroyer, to the land of Egypt.
 This awesome and awful event will be remembered yearly as the Feast of Passover; God rescues his people but at such a brutal price: